astronomer/docs/software/export-task-logs.md

 ## Forward Deployment task logs to Elasticsearch

-Add your Astronomer Deployment task logs to an existing Elasticsearch instance to centralize log management and analysis.
-Centralized log management allows you to quickly identify, troubleshoot, and resolve issues quickly.
+Add Airflow task logs from your Astronomer Deployment to an existing Elasticsearch instance on [Elastic Cloud](https://www.elastic.co/cloud/) to centralize log management and analysis.
+Centralized log management allows you to quickly identify, troubleshoot, and resolve issues related to task failures.

 ### Create an Elastic Deployment and endpoint